AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-migration.md

 Specify a name for the sprint, and provide a description for the sprint.

-Select the ****[!UICONTROL uicontrol Users have been added or modified since the last run check box]****,&nbsp;to synchronize the list of users with the Learning Manager application.
+Select the ****[!UICONTROL Users have been added or modified since the last run check box]****,&nbsp;to synchronize the list of users with the Learning Manager application.
 If you are migrating content and data into Learning Manager application, this may not be required.
 But, if there is a time lapse between your earlier sprint migration to the latest sprint migration, it is recommended that you choose to synchronize the list of users.
 This step enables the Learning Manager database to be in sync with your LMS users.

 ***The Synchronization step is recommended when enrollment.csv and user_course_grade.csv are migrated.
 This step enables the Learning Manager database to be in sync with your Migration database and ensures that all users whose records to be migrated in the Sprint are available in the Migration database.***

-Click **[!UICONTROL uicontrol **Next**.]**
+Click **[!UICONTROL **Next**.]**

-Click **[!UICONTROL uicontrol **Start**]**to start the Sprint migration with your uploaded data and content.
-Click ****[!UICONTROL uicontrol Refresh]**** before you start the Sprint Run to sync up the FTP and Content folders with Learning Manager.&nbsp;
+Click **[!UICONTROL **Start**]**to start the Sprint migration with your uploaded data and content.
+Click ****[!UICONTROL Refresh]**** before you start the Sprint Run to sync up the FTP and Content folders with Learning Manager.&nbsp;

 ![](assets/migrating-the-content-3.png)

-You can click ****[!UICONTROL uicontrol Stop]****at any point in time during Sprint migration process to abort the sprint migration.&nbsp;
+You can click ****[!UICONTROL Stop]****at any point in time during Sprint migration process to abort the sprint migration.&nbsp;

 The system displays the Migration status against each of the sprint data items and content.
 Check the number of success and failed items as part of migration sprint run.